pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

 .. hint:: Zero means False.
 Everything else is True.

 It is possible to create an ``if`` statement with a condition that does not evaluate to ``True`` or ``False``.
-This is not usually desired, but it is important to understand how the computer handles these values when searching for problems.
-The statement below is legal and will cause the text to be printed out because the values in the ``if`` statement are non-zero:
+Because this is confusing, we don't use this fact a lot, but it is important to understand how the computer handles these values when searching for problems.
+These two examples will run, and will cause the text to be printed out because the values in the ``if`` statement are non-zero:

 .. code-block:: python